 Valerian vs. Melatonin

 Melatonin levels in the blood stay elevated for about 12 hours — all through the night — before the light of a new day when they fall back to low daytime levels by about 9 a.m.
-Daytime levels of melatonin are barely detectable, and low melatonin levels are linked to insomnia.
+Daytime levels of melatonin are barely detectable, and low melatonin levels are linked to sleep disorders like insomnia.

 - Both melatonin and valerian are used to treat insomnia and sleep issues.
 Both have shown positive effects on blood pressure.

 - Melatonin is being investigated to help with cancer care (improve response rates, survival time and quality of life).
-Melatonin also shows promise for Alzheimer’s disease (AD) and amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease).
+Melatonin also shows promise for Alzheimer’s disease and amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease).

 Side Effect Comparisons